OP City: Preview

 After connecting to a Sepolia node through Alchemy, installing dependencies, and building the Optimism Monorepo and op-geth, we created the four accounts that manage the rollup operation:

-Along with these accounts a Bridge contract is created to transfer funds into the rollup.
+Additionally, a Bridge contract was created to transfer funds to the rollup.

 OP stack test deployment 01 / December 2023